 The Nature of Wildworks is permitted by the USDA, U.S. Fish & Wildlife, California Fish & Wildlife, and Arizona Game & Fish.
 We are inspected annually to ensure that our care center meets their standards.

 The Nature of Wildworks has a two-fold mission.
 One is to provide life-long quality care for non-releasable wild animals.
 This means plenty of love and attention as well as the employment of various enrichment techniques to keep the animals stimulated and entertained.

-Secondly, The Nature of Wildworks strives to build public respect and concern for native wildlife and the California environment through student programs that meet California school's curriculum mandates.
+Secondly, The Nature of Wildworks strives to build public respect and concern for native wildlife and the environment.

-Mollie Hogan saw first hand the positive effects of human interaction with nature during the twelve years she worked as a trainer and caregiver at the Los Angeles Zoo, and where she also participated in many of their public educational programs.
+Mollie Hogan saw first-hand the positive effects of human interaction with nature during the twelve years she worked as a trainer and caregiver at the Los Angeles Zoo, where she participated in many of their public educational programs.

 How many people will ever experience seeing these animals up close or hear the purr of a mountain lion?
 This once in a lifetime encounter can change people's perspective, and that is what Wildworks is all about.
 Seeing an animal up close and hearing its personal story makes that animal an individual and makes us care about what happens to it, and by extension to all animals.